aragon/hack/docs/tutorial.md

 }
 ```

 Notice that we input a fully qualified [ENS](https://ens.domains/) name for `appName`.
-Let's examine the ENS name we entered, because it is not entirely arbitrary.
+Let's examine the ENS name we entered because it is not entirely arbitrary.

 ![Illustration of foo.aragonpm.eth](https://i.imgur.com/MQnYT6d.png)

 The first label in the ENS name is the name of our app.
 This can be anything you want, given that the full ENS name is not taken.

 The second and third label is the name of the [aragonPM](package-management.md) registry that your repository will be (or is) registered to.
-For the sake of simplicity, this guide assumes that you have rights to create repositories on aragonpm.eth, but you could deploy your own aragonPM registry if you so desire.
+For the sake of simplicity, this guide assumes that you have rights to create repositories on aragonpm.eth, but you could deploy your aragonPM registry if you so desire.

 ### manifest.json